Tadukooverse/.github/CONTRIBUTING.md

 ## I Just Have a Question
 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

+We have an [official website](https://tadukooverse.github.io) for Tadukooverse, which includes an [FAQ page](https://tadukooverse.github.io/about/faq.html) for frequently asked questions.

 If chat is more your speed, you can join the Tadukooverse Discord server:
 * [Join the Tadukooverse Discord server](https://discord.gg/cWzhbU7)
 	* Even though Discord is a chat service, sometimes it takes some time for community members to respond &mdash; please be patient!